python/devguide/testing/buildbots.rst

   worker owners are subscribed; or
 * contact the release manager of the branch you have issues with.

-Buildbot failures on Pull Requests
+Buildbot failures on pull requests
 ==================================

 The ``bedevere-bot`` on GitHub will put a message on your merged Pull Request